thedevdojo/larasail/README.md

 # LaraSail

-Helping you Sail the servers of the Digital Ocean LaraSail is a command line tool that will help you quickly and easily install a new Laravel app on the Digital Ocean LEMP server.
+LaraSail is a CLI tool for Laravel to help you Sail the servers of the Digital Ocean

 To Install boot up a new LEMP server on digital ocean and run the following command: